 5. Search through job listing websites.

 The web is filled a slew of job listing websites that can help jumpstart your summer job search.
-CareerBuilder, ZipRecruiter, LinkedIn, and Monster are just a few popular choices to begin with.
+Sites like ZipRecruiter, LinkedIn, and Monster are just a few popular choices to use for your summer job search.
 You can browse by industry or profession, type of position you’re looking for (such as contract, seasonal, or temporary), and can even search by keywords or phrases, which quickly narrows your results down to available summer jobs.

 6. Don’t forget company websites.